RayMarquina/dbt_project/docs/guide/configuring-models.md

 It's highly recommended to use incremental models rather than table models in production whenever the schema allows for it.
 This will minimize your model build times and minimize the use of database resources.

+There are generally two ways to configure incremental models: Simple and Advanced.
+While the "simple" incremental models only require a configuration change (and not a code change), they are generally less performant than an "advanced" incremental model setup.
+First, understand the process of setting up a simple incremental model.
+Then, read on to understand how to tune your incremental models for optimal performance.

+Incremental models require two configuration options: `sql_where` and `unique_key`.

 #### sql_where

 `sql_where` identifies the rows that have been updated or added since the most recent run.
 For instance, in a clickstream table, you might apply the condition: